rebelsky/sams-assorted-musings-reflections/last-day-of-class.md

 I usually give them big areas.
-For example, in CSC 151, our first course, I ask them to come up with things they've learned about (a) problem solving, (b) computer science (particularly in algorithm and data design), (c) the Scheme program, (d) methods of creating images algorithmically, and (e) software design.
+For example, in CSC 151, our first course, I ask them to come up with things they've learned about (a) problem solving, (b) computer science (particularly in algorithm and data design), (c) the Scheme programming language, (d) methods of creating images algorithmically, and (e) software design.

-Howver, the learning outcomes of a class are more than these disciplinary issues.
+However, the learning outcomes of a class are more than these disciplinary issues.
 So, in every class, I also tell them that "every Grinnell course should help improve some general thinking skills" and ask them to list those.
 (For most of my classes, my students improve their skills in collaborating with others, in "thinking on their feet", and in dealing with stress.)

 I don't stop there.
 (Backstory: When I was a college student, my mother said that she was undertaking a project on faculty as "moral models".
 I believe my response was "Mom, you may be a moral model to your students" (and she was), "but I don't believe that most faculty are moral models."
 However, now that I'm an old faculty member, I see that we do provide moral models, particularly in how we interact with our students.
 Those interactions show the kinds of things we value.)
 I also ask my students to think about what more general lessons they take from my class.
 (Frequent responses include "care about others" and "there's more to life than CS".)

 The exercise of listing learning outcomes helps fulfill my need to "conclude" the subject matter of the course.
 But it's also not enough.